tammy-uncc/ITCS6162KDDGroup4/README.md

 ## Data Understanding
 https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset?select=alzheimers_disease_data.csv

 We will attempt to use the Alzheimer's data pointed to by the link above for our research.
-The dataset consists of 2150 entries detailing various physiological characteristics of patients who were considered for an Alzheimer's disease diagnosis and whether they were formally diagnosed with the illness.
-Some of the data such as the gender and ethnicity columns is categorical while other data is numeric and represents either an index for a rating of some condition such as sleep quality or a direct measurement of some physical characteristic such as cholesterol.
+The dataset consists of 2,150 entries detailing various physiological characteristics of patients who were considered for an Alzheimer's disease diagnosis and whether they were formally diagnosed with the illness.
+Some data, such as the gender and ethnicity columns is categorical while other data is numeric and represents either an index for a rating of some condition, such as sleep quality, or a direct measurement of some physical characteristic, such as cholesterol.
 All the numeric data points could be considered time series data concerning age.
-Some columns in the dataset such as the name of the doctor in charge of a given patient, however, have been sanitized and provide no meaningful information.
+However, some columns in the dataset, such as the name of the doctor in charge of a given patient, have been sanitized and provide no meaningful information.

 #### The Features
 There are 33 features in the dataset.
-Six of the features are Lifestyle features.
-These follow and the remainder of the features after that.
-The list was taken right from the data sources page and presented here in a different order to represent out purpose.
+Six of these features are Lifestyle features, listed below, followed by the other features.
+The list was taken directly from the data sources page and is presented here in a different order to represent out purpose.

 ##### Lifestyle Features
 - BMI: Body Mass Index of the patients, ranging from 15 to 40.